second-state/wasmedge-rustsdk-examples/object-detection-via-wasinn/README.md

   Go to the [official Rust webpage](https://www.rust-lang.org/tools/install) and follow the instructions to install `rustup` and `Rust`.

-  > It is recommended that Rust is 1.63 or above in the stable channel.
+  > It is recommended to use Rust 1.63 or above in the stable channel.

 - Install `libwasmedge`